AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-4-Real-News-Is-Fake-News.md

 <br />
 <img src="https://github.com/hearvox/breaking-news/blob/master/assets/news-ads-700x663.jpg?raw=true" alt="Screenshots of real and fake news articles" />

-Which of the above are real news and which fake?
+Which of these sites above are real news and which fake?

 Similar design and similar ads make it hard to tell the difference  (<a href="#answers">answers below</a>).
-There are differences, tho: MSM load slower, are less secure and more invasive of people's privacy.
+There are differences, tho: <a href="https://www.mezzobit.com/mainstream-opinionated-news-sites-technology-use/">MSM sites load slower, are less secure and more invasive of people's privacy</a>.

+Fabricated and hyperpartison stories <a href="https://www.buzzfeed.com/craigsilverman/partisan-fb-pages-analysis">propagate faster and farther</a> than real news, making lots of money along the way.
+Among the beneficiaries are Google and Facebook, who lately proclaim fake news is on their chopping block.
+But don't be surprised if they end up not killing this cash cow.

+MSM must seek salvation elsewhere.
+And a good start would be to make the differences between real and fake news immediately obvious, visually and factually.

 <br />
 <figure align="center">
 <a href="https://www.mezzobit.com/mainstream-opinionated-news-sites-technology-use/"><img src="https://github.com/hearvox/breaking-news/blob/master/assets/mezzobit-MSM-ON-ad-tech-excerpt-750.png" alt="Statistics on use of technology usey by mainstream and opinionated sites" /></a>
 <figcaption><div><em>Source: <a href="https://www.mezzobit.com/mainstream-opinionated-news-sites-technology-use/">Mezzobit</a> (2016)</em></div></figcaption>
 </figure>
 <br />

-Fabricated and hyperpartison stories <a href="https://www.buzzfeed.com/craigsilverman/partisan-fb-pages-analysis">propagate faster and farther</a> than real news, making lots of money along the way.
-Among the beneficiaries are Google and Facebook, who lately proclaim fake news is on their chopping block.
-But don't be surprised if they end up not killing this cash cow.

-MSM must seek salvation elsewhere.
-And a good start would be to make the differences between real and fake news immediately obvious, visually and factually.

 <h2>Real news reads like fake news</h2>